Yandex Cloud

 • CIDR blocks: 0.0.0.0/0

-1. Configure all the cluster security groups to allow incoming traffic on ports 443 (Dashboards) and 9200 (OpenSearch) from the security group where the VM is located.
+1. Configure all the cluster security groups to allow incoming traffic on ports 443 (Dashboards) and 9200 (OpenSearch) from your VM’s security group.
 To do this, create the following rules for incoming traffic in these security groups:

 • Protocol: TCP